I thought I had uterine fibroids, but my doctor says I have adenomyosis.

 Surgery: Surgical resection of the adenomyosis alone is not feasible in most cases.
 The only definitive surgical option for adenomyosis is a hysterectomy.

-Visit our Women's Health section to learn more about our services and see how Horizon Vascular Specialists can help you.
+Visit our Fibroid Center website to learn more about our services and see how we can help you.